Damped AC for Commissioning & Diagnostic Testing of HV Cable Circuits

 All Articles, Cables & Accessories, HV/HP Testing

-This edited past contribution to INMR by Paul Leufkens in the United States along with Edward Gulski at on onsite hv solutions in Switzerland, focused on use of DAC for after-laying testing and diagnostics of all types of transmission cables.
+Some standards for power cable systems up to and above 150 kV rated voltage are manufacturer standards and do not necessarily provide sufficient recommendations for testing after-installation.
+This edited past contribution to INMR by Paul Leufkens of Power Projects Leufkens along with Edward Gulski and Rogier Jongen on onsite hv solutions in Switzerland, focused on use of DAC for after-laying testing and diagnostics of all types of transmission cables

 Reliable energy transport is fundamental to all on and offshore infrastructure and maintaining quality control regulations over newly installed as well as service-aged cable connections is of great importance.
 Key questions for any Transmission Grid Operator (TSO) in regard to reliable network operation include: